-- April to June: within 45 days from end of June quarter
+- April to June: within 45 days from the end of June quarter

-- July to September: within 45 days from end of September quarter
+- July to September: within 45 days from the end of September quarter

-- October to December: within 45 days from end of December quarter
+- October to December: within 45 days from the end of December quarter

 - January to March: within 60 days from the end of March quarter

 The current article focuses on understanding the key information contained in the quarterly results published by companies and their interpretations.
-The articles is aimed at helping the reader to develop a framework in getting the critical information from quarterly reports within a short amount of time.
+The articles are aimed at helping the reader to develop a framework in getting critical information from quarterly reports within a short amount of time.